 The Division of Cardiac Anesthesia offers a one year ACGME Accredited Cardiothoracic Fellowship following the completion of three years of clinical anesthesia.
 The division provides anesthesia for approximately 1200-1400 cases per year.
-Case types include coronary artery bypass procedures, valve replacement and repair, pediatric and congenital disease related procedures, VAD insertion, heart and lung transplantation, transcutaneous aortic valve implantation, and major aortic surgery.
-Our practice employs transesophageal echocardiography extensively, and fellows typically train not only in the OR, but with the Department of Cardiology as well.
+Case types include coronary artery bypass procedures, valve replacement and repair, pediatric and congenital disease related procedures, VAD insertion, ECMO cannulation, heart and lung transplantation, transcather aortic valve implantation, major aortic surgery, major vascular/thoracic surgery and structural heart procedures.

-Welcome to the Adult Cardiothoracic Anesthesiology Fellowship website.
+Welcome to the Cardiac Anesthesiology and Interventional Echocardiography Fellowship website.
 Take a moment to discover what our Program has to offer.

 The fellows are part of an integrated team that affords them the opportunity to grow both as teachers and learners.
 Our philosophy not only serves to promote clinical acumen but also encourages and promotes the development of leaders in education and management.
 Fellow education is a priority and therefore our fellows are given dedicated time to attend lectures, etc. Echocardiography training, an important component of a fellow’s training, is aggressively supported via, for example, teaching in the OR, dedicated lectures, double reading with sub-specialty cardiologists, dedicated rotations and support for meeting attendance.
 We have a 100% pass rate for the NBE Advanced PTEx.
 Our current echocardiography capabilities include TEE-exposure to 2D TEE and 3D TEE as well as an echocardiography simulator with both TEE and TTE capabilities.

 Our case load includes routine but importantly, non-routine cases, for example, Valve sparing aortic root replacement, minimally invasive mitral valve replacement, Transcatheter Aortic Valve Implantation, and complex aortic reconstructions.
 Hopkins has been one of the leading Institutions in the world in the surgical management of Aortic Disease with a National and International referral base.
-We balance a busy clinical schedule with dedicated Fellow-oriented lectures and teaching activities that will guide/develop you into an expert in the field of Cardiac Anesthesiology.
+We balance a busy clinical schedule with dedicated Fellow-oriented lectures and teaching activities that will guide/develop you into an expert in the field of Cardiac Anesthesiology and Interventional Echocardiography.

 Fellowship Program Director